-Please confirm that the terms stated herein accurately reflect the agreement reached on February 13, 2001 between you and EPMI by returning an executed copy of this letter by facsimile to EPMI at (713) 646-2491.
-Your response should reflect the appropriate party in your organization who has the authority to enter into this transaction.
+Please confirm that the terms stated herein accurately reflect the agreement reached on February 13, 2001 between Buyer and Sellerby returning an executed copy of this Confirmation Letter by facsimile to Sellerat (713) 646-2491.
+Your response should reflect the appropriate party in your organization who has the authority to enter into this Confirmation Letter.
 If you have any questions please call (713) 853-1886.